felixgborrego/sDoc2Pdf/README.md

+WARNING: This lib is just a prototype.
+Do not use this with any expectation of stability, what is here is just an experiment over the weekend, and would need more work to reach a point where it could be used as a base for anything else.

 # sDoc2Pdf Scala lib

 sDoc2Pdf is a Scala library that makes easy to create complex PDFs from Odt or Docx templates

 On the backed it uses [xdocreport](https://code.google.com/p/xdocreport), inspired by [sPDF](https://github.com/cloudify/sPDF)

-WARNING: This lib is just prototype.
-Do not use this with any expectation of stability, what is here is just an experiment over the weekend, and would need more work to reach a point where it could be used as a base for anything else.

 ## Usage